camestres/Demo_repo/README.md

 Tuning parameters for resnet18 model with CIFAR10 data and 10 classes prediction for images.
 Final best accuracy on validation is approximately 0.75.

 **04-neural_networks_dl.ipynb**
+Multiclass image classification with deep learning.
+TensorFlow and Keras frameworks was implemented on clothing dataset to classify images of t-shirts.
 Classifying images among 10 classes using transfer learning with Xception model.

 **05-CNN_photo_classification.ipynb**
 Simple convolutional network for images binary classification using Keras.
 The best accuracy on validation is 0.88.